Open days and events

 Please note that modules with a practical component will be capped due to educational requirements, which may mean that we cannot guarantee a place to all students who elect to study this module.

-On completion of the Sustainable Cities MSc programme, you will have attained a range of knowledge and skills that will allow you to excel in a wide range of careers.
-Graduates from this programme have gone onto careers in international organisations, agencies, consultancies, national and city governments, charities, research organisations, in addition to many pursuing doctoral degrees in academia.
+On completion of the Sustainable Cities MSc programme, you will have attained a range of knowledge and skills, such as effective communication, data analysis, urban planning, that will allow you to excel in a wide range of careers.
+Graduates from this programme have gone onto careers in international organisations, agencies, consultancies, national and city governments, charities, research organisations, in addition to many earning PhDs to become leading experts in their fields.

 These tuition fees may be subject to additional increases in subsequent years of study, in line with King’s terms and conditions.